Maria Butina Sentenced To 18 Months Over Russian Conspiracy To Infiltrate NRA

 — Kyle Griffin (@kylegriffin1) April 26, 2019

 Some of the details of her activities read like a salacious spy novel.
-For example, she carried on a relationship with an unnamed Republican political operative twice her age and called him her “boyfriend,” even though privately she disdained him.
+For example, she reportedly carried on a relationship with an unnamed Republican political operative twice her age — and allegedly called him her “boyfriend,” even though, privately, she disdained him.

-She also attempted to get dirt on left-wing groups, such as when she pretended to be a journalism student and attempted to get an interview with an unnamed Washington civil rights group.
-Her goal was to find out the group’s cyber vulnerabilities, which she would then funnel back to her Russian handler or handlers.
+She is also said to have attempted to get dirt on left-wing groups, such as when she pretended to be a journalism student and attempted to get an interview with an unnamed Washington civil rights group.
+Her goal was to find out the group’s cyber vulnerabilities, which she would then funnel back to her Russian handler — or handlers.

-Unfortunately for Butina, the FBI had been watching her almost from the moment she arrived on an F-1 student visa, as The Washington Post reported in July 2018.
+Unfortunately for Butina, the FBI had been watching her almost from the moment she arrived on an F-1 student visa, as The Washington Post reported in July of 2018.
 The agency monitored her movements and activities, as is common when individuals entering the country are suspected of being foreign agents.
 It remains unclear why the FBI suspected her immediately, however.

-Addressing Butina at her sentencing, US District Judge Tanya Chutkan noted that she has a bright future ahead of her, as long as that future takes place somewhere other than the United States.
+Addressing Butina at her sentencing, U.S. District Judge Tanya Chutkan noted that she has a bright future ahead of her, as long as that future takes place somewhere other than the United States.

 “You are a young woman, you are smart, you are hard working.
 I wish you the best luck.”

-Though Butina’s narrative includes Russia and espionage, her case is not in any way connected to the Russian influence and interference in the 2016 election that was investigated by Robert Mueller.
+Though Butina’s narrative includes Russia and espionage, her case is not in any way connected to the alleged Russian influence and interference in the 2016 election that was probed by special counsel Robert Mueller.